WorldHealthOrganization/godataR/README.md

 ### Provide parameters (your Go.Data credentials)
 You must have valid Go.Data user credentials with appropriate roles/permissions to successfully receive an access token to make any API calls.
-You can set your parameters at the outset of your R session, to call them easily when fetching your collections.
+You can set your parameters at the outset of your R session, to call them more easily when fetching your collections.
+You can also specify ad-hoc if you are working across various outbreaks.

 ```
 #Set parameters